 Two issues arise.
 What does it mean to draw on?
 How can one determine 'must be understood or accepted to understand'.
 We follow Arana in leaving the second question to individual cases.
 But there is a more uniform way to understand 'draw on'.
 We say that a 'concept' is drawn on in a proof when it is given a name.
 We are going to discuss arguments below which could be formalized as derivations in a basic language.
-We first observe that introducing relations that are not definable in the base language is a definite sign of impurity.
+We first observe that introducing relations that are not definable in the base language is either a definite sign of impurity or an admission that the formalization of the hypothesis omitted a necessary concept.
+In the latter case there might be pure argument although the one originally given was not.
+On the one hand, we argued in Subsection 2.1 that adding both additional relations and axioms about them often distorts meaning.
+More strongly if non-definable relations are added, even with no additional axioms, any claim that this is a pure move, is simply a claim that the additional formalization left out crucial concepts.
+An example shows how this issue focuses on the importance of specifying what is being formalized.
+I take Presburger arithmetic as an attempt to formalize addition on the natural numbers.
+If one moves from the schema of induction to introducing multiplication by a recursive definition, the topic has vastly changed.
+(N, +) is decidable; $(N, +, \times)$ is not.

 But we argue more strongly that an explicit definition may violate purity concerns.
-We will discuss what we claim are 'pure' and 'impure' proofs of the same fundamental result, explaining the reasons for this diagnosis.
-And then argue for the value of each proof.
+We will discuss what we claim are 'pure' and 'impure' proofs, both invoking explicit definition, of the same fundamental result, explaining the reasons for this diagnosis.
+And then we argue for the value of each of these proofs.

-In earlier sections we avoided the word language because of its multiple meanings in related contexts.
+In earlier sections we avoided the word language because of its multiple meanings in similar situations.
 We now introduce a specific meaning clarifying one of the three discussed in Subsection 1.3.
-We seek now a more mathematical formulation of the topical purity introduced in $[12]^{17}$.
+We seek now a more mathematical formulation of the topical purity introduced in [14]32.